Sign In Forgot Password

 Chevra Talmud Torah followed suit, building a similar building (faced in brick rather than stucco) on South 4th and “I,” that was dedicated in 1925.

 In 1956 Rabbi Richard Rosenthal was hired to serve the pulpit of Temple Beth Israel.
 Perhaps in part because he himself was a European immigrant, he eventually became a friend to both congregations.
 After much discussion, arguing, and compromise, Tacoma’s two temples voted to merge in 1960.
-The north temple was sold and services were held in the south temple until the construction of Temple Beth El in 1968.
+The north temple was sold in 1964 and services were held in the south temple until the construction of Temple Beth El in 1968.

 The new Temple Beth El building, located in Tacoma’s growing west end at 5975 S. 12th St., was dedicated in May 1968.
 Vic Lyon and Jerry Spellman were leaders in planning and fund-raising for the new temple.
 The building contains a number of interesting architectural, spiritual, and symbolic features (see a tour of the building here).